 Even the most dedicated board members find association laws complex and face difficult decisions.
-Knowledgeable and experienced in the intricacies of association law, Porter McGuire Kiakona, LLP’s (PMK) attorneys can effectively guide a board’s decision-making and prevent costly, time-consuming legal challenges.
+Knowledgeable and experienced in the intricacies of association law, Porter Kiakona Kopper, LLP’s (PKK) attorneys can effectively guide a board’s decision-making and prevent costly, time-consuming legal challenges.

 In addition to the payment of general dues, a board can call for the imposition of special assessments to pay for emergency or unforeseen repairs and/or replacements.